khawajaosama/Kubernetes/README.md

 ## Accessing Your Web Application:
 To make the pod accessible from the outside, you’ll expose it through a Service object.
-You’ll create a special service of type LoadBalancer , because if you cre- ate a regular service (a ClusterIP service), like the pod, it would also only be accessi- ble from inside the cluster.
+You’ll create a special service of type LoadBalancer , because if you create a regular service (a ClusterIP service), like the pod, it would also only be accessible from inside the cluster.

 ### CREATING A SERVICE OBJECT:
 ```